Sugarloaf Mountain: Cable car

 A glass-walled cable car (bondinho or, more formally, teleférico), capable of holding 65 people, runs along a 1400 m route between the peaks of Sugarloaf and Morro da Urca every 20 minutes.
-The original cable car line was built in 1912 and rebuilt around 1972–73 and in 2008.
+The original cable car line was built in 1912, rebuilt around 1972–73, and rebuilt again in 2008.
 The cable car goes from a ground station, at the base of Morro da Babilônia, to Morro da Urca and thence to Sugarloaf's summit.

 Reaching the summit

 To reach the summit, passengers take two cable cars.
 The first ascends to the shorter Morro da Urca, 220 m high.
 The second car ascends to Pão de Açúcar.
 The Swiss-made bubble-shaped cars offer passengers 360° views of the surrounding city.
 The ascent takes three minutes.